powsybl/powsybl-open-rao/docs/input-data/specific-input-data/ics.md

 ### Series

-This CSV defines a remedial action's generator's operating program P0, and allowed undershoot/overshoot from P0 (RDP- and RDP+, positive values).
+This CSV defines a remedial action's generator's operating program P0, allowed undershoot/overshoot from P0 (RDP- and RDP+, positive values), and the Pmin of redispatching (Pmin_RD).
 These values are defined as time series over 24 hours.

 ### GSK